yasen-yankov/ios-docs/Listview/layouts.md

 ## Staggered layout##

 The staggered layout lays out items in a staggered grid formation.
-The It supports horizontal & vertical layout as well as an ability to align cells.
+It supports horizontal & vertical layout as well as an ability to align cells.
 It inherits from TKListViewGridLayout.

 <img src="../images/listview-layouts003.png"/>